wmwolf/MesaScript/README.md

 ### Using Custom Namelists
-You can also make MesaScript know about additional namelists (or forget about the standard three).
+You can also make MesaScript know about additional namelists (or forget about the standard five/three).
 After requiring the `mesa_script` file, you can change the namelists it cares about via the following commands (obviously subbing out any string containing `'namelist1'` or `'namelist2'` with your own appropriate strings):